Index Page 1 2 3 4 5 6

 One thing I've become convinced of is that training of children must be started very young, because as teenagers, you'll have little influence on their morals, habits, friends or diets.
 Thank goodness, Jackie is a great (nearly grown) kid and I'm delighted she's my granddaughter.

-Jackie's involved in several volunteer programs (see Tiger, Tiger) and her school starts in early August, plus Cathy's work is demanding, so this was the only week they could come.
+Jackie's involved in several volunteer programs (see Tiger, Tiger) and her school started in early August, plus Cathy's work was demanding, so this was the only week they could come.
 It was not an optimal time.
-We were behind with things due to care and training, spaying and ear trimming of a new puppy with bi-weekly vet trips (see new pics of Sasha and Jackie), a sewage backup and two air conditioner failures in rental properties (not a good thing in Florida, believe me) and the end of month deadlines for orders in Tupperware, Fuller Brush, Stanley Home Products, Watkins Products and Avon, both ours and our reps' sales.
+We were behind with things due to care and training, spaying and ear trimming of a new puppy with bi-weekly vet trips, a sewage backup and two air conditioner failures in rental properties (not a good thing in Florida, believe me) and the end of month deadlines for my business.

 Having struggled with Jackie's eating peculiarities in past years, she was informed that I wasn't going to have much time to cook, I was going to do so as usual for Grandpa Floyd and myself, she could have any of it she wanted and otherwise, at fifteen, she was old enough to shift for herself, plus, I added hopefully, "...please try to include some healthy stuff in your diet too."
 Her mother had left her some cash, I told her I'd give her more if she ran out, and four grocery stores are within a block's range.